The States Assembly agreed the first law changes on 15 September 2021.

 To claim the allowance, you'll be asked to include your spouse or civil partner's total earned and unearned income on your return.
 If you are eligible for the allowance it will be calculated and applied to your tax.

-The compensatory allowance will be available from the year that Independent Taxation is mandatory and you will be able to claim it for any year that it is available.
+The compensatory allowance will be available from the year that Independent Taxation is mandatory and you'll be able to claim it for any year that it is available.

 Electing for Independent Taxation